 • Embroidery.

-This is a list of only popular methods, and the entire list of their names will not fit on several pages.
-Any material can be used in different ways, and each result will be completely different from the finished composition created in another technique.
-Most of the work will require only scissors, a stationery knife, needles and glue.
-A basic set of tools can be found in every home.
+This is a list of only popular methods, and the entire list of their names would not fit on several pages.
+Any material can be used different ways, and each result will be completely different from the finished composition created using a different technique.
+For most projects, you only need scissors, a utility knife, needles and glue.
+Basic set tools can be found in every home.

-Light paintings look spectacular at night, they also serve as decorative lamps.
+Light paintings look spectacular at night; they also serve as decorative lamps.
 Prepare a template with a picture.
 Each element is cut out separately and its contours are transferred to a sheet of plastic.
-It is not recommended to use a completely transparent material, but a dense MDF sheet will not work either.
-Find an average option that will let light through.
-The picture should have several levels for a three-dimensional effect, so the composition of plastic parts is divided into layers.
+It is not recommended to use completely transparent material, but a thick MDF sheet will not work either.
+Find an average option that will transmit light.
+The painting must have several levels for a three-dimensional effect, so the composition of plastic parts is split into layers.
 Styrofoam ribbons are laid between them.
 All layers are glued to each other and to the base.
-After drying, it is inserted into the frame.
-On the reverse side, a special groove for the wire is cut out in it.
-Then, an RGB tape is stretched around the perimeter.
-The groove is necessary for the output of the controller.
-The picture is ready to appreciate its beauty, just turn off the light and press a couple of buttons on the remote control.
+After drying, it is inserted into a frame.
+On the reverse side, a special groove is cut out for the wire.
+Then RGB tape is stretched around the perimeter.
+The groove is necessary for the controller output.
+The picture is ready; to appreciate its beauty, just turn off the light and press a couple of buttons on the control panel.

-Twenty years ago, these works became a new word in art.
-You will need a wooden base, small cloves, a hammer and thread.
-First, of course, you need to put a sketch on the canvas.
-Then carnations are hammered along its contour.
+About twenty years ago these works became a new word in art.
+You will need a wooden base, small nails, a hammer and thread.
+First, of course, you need to apply a sketch to the canvas.
+Then nails are hammered along its contour.
 The distance between them usually does not exceed 0.5 cm.
-The closer the carnations are to each other, the less "voids" are formed in the picture.
-It is advised to start with simple forms to fill your hand.
-Then they take the first thread, carefully fasten it and begin to wrap each carnation.
-Individual modules are made in different colors.
-In another technique, thick woolen threads are used.
-They begin to be glued to the base with the printed pattern.
-The end of the thread is attached to the center of the element and begin to wrap it around it, forming concentric circles.
-Finished canvases are soft, voluminous and pleasant to the touch.
+The closer the carnations are to each other, the fewer “voids” are formed in the picture.
+It is advised to start with simple forms to get your hands on.
+Then they take the first thread, carefully fasten it and begin to wrap each nail.
+Individual modules perform in different colors.
+Another technique uses thick woolen threads.
+They begin to glue them onto the base with the applied pattern.
+The end of the thread is attached to the center of the element and they begin to wrap it around it, forming concentric circles.
+The finished canvases are soft, voluminous and pleasant to the touch.

 Stylish silhouette paintings

 Perhaps this is the best option for those who can only draw flowers on the back pages of notebooks.
-Paintings-silhouettes are universal and resemble both classical styles and modern ones.
-They are made of paper, use paints or a marker.
-To make such an element, it is enough to prepare the source.
-The sample is transferred to the canvas on its own or duplicated from the template, and then painted over.
-In order to get a silhouette portrait for the source from an ordinary portrait, you need to adjust the contrast settings in any simple Photoshop program.
+Silhouette paintings are universal and fit both classical and modern styles.
+They are made from paper, using paints or a marker.
+To make such an element, it is enough to prepare the source code.
+The sample is transferred to the canvas independently or duplicated from a template, and then painted over.
+In order to get a silhouette for the source from an ordinary portrait, you need to adjust the contrast settings in any simple Photoshop program.

-To create eco-pictures, any natural materials are used: pieces of wood, twigs, stones, blades of grass, leaves, moss.
-The components are glued to a dense base and placed in a frame.
+To create eco-paintings use any natural materials: pieces of wood, twigs, stones, blades of grass, leaves, moss.
+The components are glued onto a thick base and placed in a frame.
 Triptychs consisting of several modules look unusual and beautiful.
 For example, the decor is based on three colors: gray, black and purple.
-Take dry branches and divide each across into three parts.
-The lowest "bundle" is tightly fastened with a thread.
+Take dry branches and divide each one crosswise into three parts.
+The lowest “bun” is tightly fastened with thread.
 It is painted purple, glued to a black canvas and surrounded by a gray frame.
-The next module will be slightly smaller.
-Inside the purple frame, the second part of the black twigs is placed on a gray canvas, which serves as a continuation of the previous composition.
-The last module consists of "tops".
-The twigs are painted grey, placed in a black frame on a purple canvas.
+The next module will be a little smaller.
+Inside the purple frame there is a second part of black branches on a gray canvas, which serves as a continuation of the previous composition.
+The last module consists of “tops”.
+The branches are painted gray and placed in a black frame on a purple canvas.
 The triptych is placed vertically with an offset to one side.
-It is not recommended to close such a composition with glass, since its relief looks natural and organic.
-You can decorate a bedroom or a hall with peculiar moss paintings.
-Art object will bring harmony to the room, make it more peaceful.
+It is not recommended to cover such a composition with glass, as its relief looks natural and organic.
+You can decorate a bedroom or living room with unique moss paintings.
+An art object will bring harmony to the room and make it more peaceful.

 For products of this type, perhaps the shortest master class.
-All that is required for work is the base, cereals (you can not limit yourself to legumes) and glue.
+All you need for the job is a base, cereals (you don’t have to limit yourself to legumes) and glue.
 A sketch of the drawing is applied to the canvas.
-Then its individual parts are smeared with glue, and a loose decor is applied on top of it.
+Then its individual parts are coated with glue, and loose decor is placed on top of it.
 You can use not only chickpeas or peas, but also pasta, rice, buckwheat, coffee beans and even salt.

-Foam sheets are made in two popular techniques.
-Both types use foam plastic solely as a base, which requires fabric to decorate.
-The first method will allow you to create abstractions that emphasize the features of the interior with complex geometry.
-Solid pieces of fabric with various patterns are applied to the foam plastic of a special shape (usually square).
-The canvas is cut along the edges, which are wrapped to the back of the base and fixed on it (paper clips or glue).
-These paintings do not need frames.
-Compositions from several canvases usually flaunt on the wall.
-Another technique - kinusaiga - will require more patience.
-A drawing is applied to the foam base with a pencil.
+Foam sheets are made using two popular techniques.
+Both types use foam plastic solely as a base, for which fabric is needed for decoration.
+The first method will allow you to create abstractions that, with complex geometry, will emphasize the features of the interior.
+Solid pieces of fabric with different patterns are placed on a specially shaped polystyrene foam (usually square).
+The canvas is cut along the edges, which are folded to back side base and secure it to it (paper clips or glue).
+Such paintings do not need frames.
+Compositions of several canvases are usually displayed on the wall.
+Another technique, kinusaiga, will require more patience.
+A drawing is applied with a pencil onto the foam base.
 Start with simple geometric patterns.
-Then the contour is carried out with a clerical knife.
-Fabric patches slightly larger than the element itself are applied to it.
-Their edges are pressed into the cuts with a thin, flat tool (metal ruler, nail file) so that there are no wrinkles on the surface.
-After a simple picture is ready, you can try more complex images with “torn” features.
+Then they draw along the contour with a stationery knife.
+Fabric scraps slightly larger in size than the element itself are placed on it.
+Their edges are pressed into the cuts with a thin, flat tool (metal ruler, nail file) so that there are no folds on the surface.
+After the simple picture is ready, you can try more complex images with “ragged” features.

-It's important to know.
-The kinusaiga technique, as the name suggests, originated in Japan.
-Usually, fabrics from old kimonos, which are not customary to be thrown away, were reused in this way.
+It is important to know.
+The Kinusaiga technique, as the name implies, originated in Japan.
+Usually, in this way, fabrics from old kimonos, which are not usually thrown away, were reused.

-To create three-dimensional canvases, any materials that have a relief are used.
-However, paintings made of silk ribbons, leather and foamiran look more elegant.
-The better the element will keep its shape, the easier it is to compose the composition.
+To create three-dimensional canvases, any materials with a relief are used.
+However, paintings made from silk ribbons, leather and foamiran look more elegant.
+The better the element holds its shape, the easier it is to create a composition.
 Leather can make very neat pictures.
-Separate pieces of fabric are simply glued to the base, while maintaining folds for volume.
+Individual pieces of fabric are simply glued to the base, while maintaining folds for volume.
 Luxurious bouquets are created from silk ribbons.
-The advantage of the material is its pliability: it is enough to fix the fabric in a certain position with threads, and it will keep it.
-Some achieve volume by duplicating details.
-Usually paper products are made.
+The advantage of the material is its pliability: it is enough to secure the fabric in a certain position with threads, and it will preserve it.
+Some achieve volume by duplicating parts.
+Products are usually made from paper.
 Cut out two identical elements.
-Several "legs" of foam are attached to the front side of one.
-They are glued to the wrong side of the second similar part.
-It turns out the effect of volume.
-A similar technique looks original in flat paintings, where individual sections become accented.
+Several foam “legs” are attached to the front side of one.
+They are glued to the underside of a second similar part.
+The result is a volume effect.
+This technique looks original in flat paintings, where individual areas become accentuated.

-Almost everyone at one time collected maple leaves in autumn parks and dried especially beautiful flowers between the pages of books.
-Many people forgot about the "secret" and years later, the find, accidentally falling out, reminded of the times of carefree youth.
+Almost everyone at one time or another collected Maple leaves V autumn parks and dried especially beautiful flowers between the pages of books.
+Many people forgot about the “stash” and years later the find, when accidentally discovered, reminded of the times of carefree youth.
 Flowers and leaves for the herbarium must be dried before the harvesting process.
 They are placed between layers of rice paper or napkins.
 The material perfectly absorbs excess moisture.
 Then the components of the future herbarium, surrounded by several layers of cardboard, are placed under a press.
 About a week will be enough for high-quality drying and leveling.

 Flowers and leaves are attached to the base with decoupage glue.
 The composition depends only on the imagination of the creator.
-These can be bouquets of wild flowers, decorated with silk ribbons or abstract paintings.
-To keep the canvas longer, it is coated with a layer of varnish or epoxy.
-Decorative canvases with sakura flowers on gouache-painted branches look spectacular.
-A similar picture can be used to decorate interiors decorated in Japanese style or minimalism.
+These could be bouquets of wildflowers, decorated with silk ribbons or abstract paintings.
+To make the canvas last longer, it is coated with a layer of varnish or epoxy resin.
+Decorative canvases with sakura flowers on branches painted in gouache look impressive.
+A similar painting can be used to decorate interiors decorated in Japanese style or minimalism.

 Painting with beads and crystals

-You will not surprise anyone with products made of beads and glass beads.
-Jewelry from them became popular thirty years ago.
-For work, it is better to purchase high-quality materials, of the same size, which will help to make a neat picture.
-The best is the Yakut beads and Japanese tono.
-To create accent elements, it is recommended to use cabochons of the appropriate colors.
-Semi-precious and precious stones are polished in a special way.
+You won’t surprise anyone with products made of beads and glass beads.
+Jewelry made from them became popular thirty years ago.
+For work, it is better to purchase high-quality materials of the same size, which will help make a neat picture.
+The best are considered to be Yakut beads and Japanese tono.
+To create accent elements, it is recommended to use cabochons of appropriate colors.
+Semi-precious and gems polished in a special way.
 As a result, they are convex, but with a flat base.
 Beaded pictures are embroidered.
-Instead of threads, it is better to use a thin fishing line: it is stronger and more reliable.
-Paintings with crystals are sold in sets.
-The standard kit includes crystals in individually numbered bags, two types of tweezers, a tray for small parts, a special sticky bar into which a stick is dipped to press the "diamonds" to the canvas, and a canvas with an image printed on it.
+Instead of thread, it is better to use thin fishing line: it is stronger and more reliable.
+Crystal paintings are sold in sets.
+IN standard kit includes crystals in individual bags with numbers, two types of tweezers, a tray for small parts, a special adhesive block into which a stick is dipped to press the “diamonds” to the canvas, and a canvas with an image printed on it.
 Each package contains instructions.
-The canvas is pre-coated with a special adhesive layer that perfectly holds the crystals.
+The canvas is pre-coated with a special sticky layer that perfectly holds the crystals.
 The latter can be round or square.
-More often, the canvases are solid without voids, but sometimes they create brilliant drawings-outlines of animals, birds, people against a spectacular black background.
-The finished work is covered with a cloth and fixed by walking with a rolling pin over the surface with effort.
-The main advantage of crystal paintings is that they do not fade, unlike embroidery, and will retain their original appearance even after years.
+More often than not, the canvases are solid without voids, but sometimes they create brilliant drawings—the outlines of animals, birds, and people—against a spectacular black background.
+The finished work is covered with a cloth and secured by running a rolling pin over the surface with force.
+The main advantage of paintings made from crystals: they do not fade, unlike embroidery, and will retain their original appearance even after years.

-Beaded decor should also be done according to the finished scheme.
-It can be found on the Internet or bought in special stores for needlewomen.
+Bead decor should also be made according to a ready-made pattern.
+It can be found on the Internet or purchased in special stores for needlewomen.

 Paintings on fabric

 Fabric paintings are usually made from scraps.
-Begin work by stretching the canvas-base on the stretcher.
+Work begins by stretching the base fabric onto a stretcher.
 The procedure is performed carefully, avoiding the formation of unnecessary folds.
-Then a drawing is applied to the canvas with a pencil.
-If you do not have the talent of an artist, then you can use the template.
-Even special sets are sold, where the canvas already has a pattern with numbered zones for individual colors.
-Then for work you will need scissors, threads, a needle and pieces of fabric.
-The shreds are cut out according to the shape of the element that they will “close” with a small margin and sewn to the base.
+Then the drawing is applied to the canvas with a pencil.
+If you do not have the talent of an artist, then you can use a template.
+They even sell special sets where the canvas already has a pattern with numbered zones for individual colors.
+Then for work you will need scissors, thread, a needle and pieces of fabric.
+The shreds are cut out according to the shape of the element that will be “covered” with small margins and sewn to the base.

 Conclusion

-Pictures in the interior will become the center, the highlight of the situation.
-Originally made decor cannot be used as a background, it will attract other people's views.
-Having tried themselves as a decorator once, many are not limited to this and continue creative experiments.
-When the scale of works goes beyond satisfying a personal need for decoration, they begin to give them to loved ones, and then even sell them as author's paintings.
+Paintings in the interior will become the center, the highlight of the setting.
+Originally designed decor cannot be used as a background; it will attract other people's views.
+Having tried themselves as a decorator once, many do not limit themselves to this and continue creative experiments.
+When the scale of the works goes beyond satisfying personal needs for decoration, they begin to be given as gifts to loved ones, and then even sold as original paintings.

 Tsugunov Anton Valerievich